 |Resident workers qualifications|

-Analysis of the qualifications of the resident workers in the Cook Shire in 2016 compared to Queensland shows that there was a lower proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), as well as a lower proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (All industries) in the Cook Shire in 2016 compared to Queensland shows that there was a higher proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

-Overall, 60.5% of the resident workers held educational qualifications, and 33.9% had no qualifications, compared with 62.4% and 35.0% respectively for Queensland.
+Overall, 60.5% of the resident workers (All industries) held educational qualifications, and 33.9% had no qualifications, compared with 62.4% and 35.0% respectively for Queensland.

-The major differences between qualifications held by the resident workers of the Cook Shire and Queensland were:
+The major differences between qualifications held by the resident workers (All industries) of the Cook Shire and (Queensland) were:

-- A smaller percentage of resident workers with Bachelor or Higher degrees (17.2% compared to 25.1%)
+- A larger percentage of resident workers (All industries) with Inadequately described or not stated (5.6% compared to 2.7%)

-The largest changes in the qualifications held by the resident workers in the Cook Shire between 2011 and 2016 were:
+The largest changes in the qualifications held by the resident workers (All industries) in the Cook Shire between 2011 and 2016 were: